 I, Mikkel Stolt (b.
 1965), am a Danish filmmaker and writer and I usually work within the realm of reality and – granted – beyond.

-I’m co-founder and co-owner of the Copenhagen-based production company Fenris Film & Multimedia ApS (est. 1993).
+I was co-founder (1993) and co-owner of the Copenhagen-based production company Fenris Film & Multimedia ApS untill I left in 2021 to pursue a freelance career.

 My alter ego Mike Proud and myself starred in “My Avatar and Me” (directed by B. Milton and M. Stolt, 2011) which travelled the world at numerous festivals and TV stations.
 My directorial debut was the jazzumentary “The Organizers – on and off” (1995).
 I have also worked as a producer, and the latest outcome of that is “FAITH” (premiere March 2018 at CPH:DOX) by acclaimed Danish director Jens Loftager.